Vince Snowbarger

-Vincent K. Snowbarger (born September 16, 1949) is an American lawyer and politician from Kansas.
+Vincent Keith Snowbarger (born September 16, 1949) is an American lawyer and politician from Kansas.
 He is a former Republican member of the United States House of Representatives.

 Early life

-Vincent K. Snowbarger was born in Kankakee, Illinois on September 16, 1949.
+Snowbarger was born in Kankakee, Illinois on September 16, 1949.
 He graduated from Shawnee Mission South High School in Shawnee Mission, Kansas in 1967.
 He graduated from Southern Nazarene University in 1971 with a Bachelor of Arts, the University of Illinois in 1974 with a Master of Arts, and the University of Kansas School of Law in 1977 with a J.D.

 Career

 From 1973 to 1977, he was a professor at MidAmerica Nazarene College.
 From 1977 through 1996, he worked as an attorney in private practice and as an adjunct professor.